Fudan-iGEM/2023-wiki/docs/src/education.md

 </div>

+**Facilitating the establishment of high school iGEM teams** is one of the most significant contents of our educational work to promote synthetic biology among high school students.

-THIS DL (Tsinghua International School, Daoxiang Lake) is a renowned international high school in Beijing, where an increasing number of students have shown interest in synthetic biology in recent years.
-Collaborating with **LabXcel**, an educational company dedicated to inspiring and nurturing scientific thinking in young minds, we conducted a lecture at THIS DL titled ***Exploring Microbial Design, Integrating Multidisciplinary Talents***.
+[THIS DL](http://www.thisdl.cn/en/) (Tsinghua International School, Daoxiang Lake) is a renowned international high school in Beijing, where an increasing number of students have shown interest in synthetic biology in recent years.
+Consequently, collaborating with [LabXcel](https://mp.weixin.qq.com/s/V0qpYWEFsmSve0NhsBv2hw), an educational company dedicated to inspiring and nurturing scientific thinking in young minds, we conducted a lecture at THIS DL titled ***Exploring Microbial Design, Integrating Multidisciplinary Talents*** to further cultivate their enthusiasm and encourage their participation in [iGEM 2024](https://competition.igem.org/).

 ::: details
 During the lecture, we emphasized the **interdisciplinary** nature of iGEM, encouraging students from diverse backgrounds, including biology, programming, business, and graphic design, to participate.
 We also shared success stories of high school iGEM teams to illustrate the multifaceted skills assessment involved (see more details [here](https://static.igem.wiki/teams/4765/wiki/education/collaboration-with-enterprise-preparing-for-this-dl-team.pdf)).

-**Reflection and Ongoing Dialogue**

 The lecture session was followed by an engaging **Q&A** session, during which we discussed various topics and project ideas with the students.
-Notably, one student presented a project concept titled "Soil Cadmium Ion Content Determination Technology via Plant Gene Editing," and we provided valuable suggestions on modeling and execution.
-We also fielded numerous inquiries from students interested in graphic design, human practices, and other areas of synthetic biology.
+Notably, one student presented a project concept titled "Soil Cadmium Ion Content Determination Technology via Plant Gene Editing," and we provided valuable suggestions on its modeling and execution.
+We also answered numerous questions from students interested in graphic design, human practices, and other areas of synthetic biology.

 :::

-### CCiC: Strengthening the Bonds of the Synthetic Biology Community
+### CCiC: Strengthening the Bonds of iGEM teams in China

 <p><small style="color: gray">📅 Date: Jul.
 8th - Jul.
-10th, 2023  <br>🗣️Organizers: Zhiyue Chen, Chenye Li, Yijun Wang, Qingying Yang</br>  👥Audience: iGEM teams in China</small></p>
+10th, 2023  <br>🗣️Organizers: Zhiyue Chen, Chenye Li, Yijun Wang, Qingying Yang<br>  👥Audience: iGEM teams in China</small></p>

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/ccic.png"